mmoayyed/mmoayyed.github.io/_posts/2023-06-09-graalvm-substitutes.md

 Of course, the above substitution would not compile because:

-1. We need access to `internalPrivateMethodHere();` which is an internal private method; the name is specifically changed for maximum effect.
+1. We need access to `internalPrivateMethodHere();` which is an internal private method; the name is specifically chosen for maximum effect.
 2. We need access to the `fIsImmutable` field.

 {% include googlead1.html  %}
 To solve the first issue, we can use an alias to refer to the original method: